Teixobactin: Introduction, Mechanism of Action, Uses

 Structure of Teixobactin- A novel antibiotic

 Teixobactin is an extract of β-proteobacteria named Eleftheria terrae.
-This antibiotic is only tested in mice, to become a drug to treat infections in people, clinical trials will need to be carried out to make sure that the drug is safe and works in patients.
-Human trials are not yet started so the drug will not be available in the market for at least 3-4 years.
+This antibiotic is only tested in mice.
+Clinical trials must be carried out to ensure the drug is safe and works for patients.
+Human trials have not started, so the drug will not be available for at least 3-4 years.

 Time will prove Teixobactin will develop into a new drug or not.